raarevalo96/laravel-excel-seeder/README.md

 }
 ```
 ## Excel Text Markdown Output for Branch Diffs
-After running the database seeder, a text output file will be created
+After running the database seeder, a subdirectory will be created using
+the same name as the input file.
+A text output file will be created
-for each input file using the same name as the input file with a "md"
+for each worksheet using the worksheet name with an "md"
 extension.
 This text file contains a markdown text representation of each
 worksheet (tab) in the workbook and can be used to determine
 changes in the XLSX when merging branches from other contributors.